Ancient Maize Varieties Provide Modern Solution to Tar Spot Complex

 “The more alleles the better,” says Felix, “as it protects the line longer.
 It provides a form of insurance to smallholder farmers as these varieties will have more genes for resistance, which reduces their risk of losing their crop.”

 To ensure that farmers can access this improved seed, CIMMYT works with small local seed companies.
 “The price of seed will be very affordable,” San Vicente said.
 “As CIMMYT is a non-profit, we provide our improved materials to seed companies at no cost.”

 The TSC resistant bridging germplasm developed by SeeD has been tested in on-farm trials in TSC-prone sites in Chiapas and Guatemala, with promising results, and will be publicly available to breeders in 2017.
 In the meantime, local farmers look forward to seeing the results of this research in their own fields.
 “A variety with the disease resistance of a landrace and the yield and performance of a hybrid is exactly what we need,” Corzo Jimenez said.

-SeeD is a multi-project initiative comprising: MasAgro Biodiversidad, a joint initiative of CIMMYT and the Mexican Ministry of Agriculture (SAGARPA) through the MasAgro (Sustainable Modernization of Traditional Agriculture) project; the CGIAR Research Programs on Maize (MAIZE CRP) and Wheat (WHEAT CRP); and a computation infrastructure and data analysis project supported by the UK’s Biotechnology and Biological Sciences Research Council (BBSRC).
-To learn more about the Seeds of Discovery project, please go to http://seedsofdiscovery.org/.
+SeeD is a multi-project initiative comprising: MasAgro Biodiversidad, a joint initiative of CIMMYT and the Mexican Ministry of agriculture and rural development (SADER) through the MasAgro (Sustainable Modernization of Traditional Agriculture) project; the CGIAR Research Programs on Maize (MAIZE CRP) and Wheat (WHEAT CRP); and a computation infrastructure and data analysis project supported by the UK’s Biotechnology and Biological Sciences Research Council (BBSRC).
+To learn more about the Seeds of Discovery project, please go to https://seedsofdiscovery.org/.